At HM Land Registry we closely monitor levels of customer satisfaction, primarily through our quarterly telephone survey of 300 business customers.

 Our website on GOV.UK

-Satisfaction with the Land Registry portal meanwhile stands at 95 per cent.
+Satisfaction with our portal meanwhile stands at 95 per cent.

 The methodology of our customer survey is under constant review, with our partner IPSOS Mori conducting face-to-face interviews with customers to ensure it’s capturing the right information on the most important issues.